norvig/paip-lisp/docs/chapter19.md

 Later on we will want to add more information to each rule, like the semantics of the assembled left-hand side, and constraints between constituents on the right-hand side, so the rules would become quite large indeed if we didn't split up the alternatives.
 I also take this opportunity to clear up the confusion between words and category symbols.
 The convention is that a right-hand side can be either an atom, in which case it is a word, or a list of symbols, which are then all interpreted as categories.
-To emphasize this, I include "noun" and "verb" as nouns in the grammar `*grammar3*`, which is otherwise equivalent to the previous `*grammarl*`.
+To emphasize this, I include "noun" and "verb" as nouns in the grammar `*grammar3*`, which is otherwise equivalent to the previous `*grammar1*`.

 ```lisp
 (defparameter *grammar3*